Jobs in Auckland

 Auckland Tourism Events and Economic Development (ATEED) - organises a broad range of networking and business development opportunities in the Auckland area.

-Auckland Chamber of Commerce - supports local businesses by offering advice, consultancy, training and networking opportunities.
+Auckland Business Chamber - supports local businesses by offering advice, consultancy, training and networking opportunities.

 Business Over Breakfast - offers business owners an opportunity to network and share information on how to grow their businesses.